Is Hiring a Dissertation Editor Considered Cheating?

 A guide to the ethical considerations and types of editing available for graduate students considering hiring a dissertation editor.

-When it comes to the ethics of having graduate student work professionally edited, opinions vary widely, with some advisors encouraging all of their students to get dissertation editing and others fervently opposed to any professional interventions in their students’ degree progress.
-So, is hiring an editor for your dissertation or thesis cheating?
 Ultimately, the decision whether to hire a freelance editor should be made between you and your advisor.
-Unlike in Canada or UK, for example, PhD or master’s candidates in the US do not need the consent of their advisor to have their work copyedited to correct grammar, punctuation, and apply a style guide to the formatting and citations.
+Unlike in Canada or the UK, where there may be stricter guidelines, PhD or master’s candidates in the US do not need the consent of their advisor to have their work copyedited to correct grammar, punctuation, and apply a style guide to the formatting and citations.
 On the other hand, developmental editing—shaping the argument, organization, and the way the content is presented—is generally considered to be the purview of the student’s advisor and readers.
-This post describes some of the ethical considerations for graduate students in considering hiring a dissertation editor and outlines the types of editorial services typically offered for students.

 Ethical Editing for Graduate Students